ryzncodes/rsvp-gh/README.md

 # Simple Wedding RSVP Website

-A simple, accessible wedding RSVP website designed with senior citizens in mind.
-The website includes a landing page with wedding information and an RSVP form that submits responses to a Google Sheet.
+A beautiful, accessible wedding RSVP website designed with senior citizens in mind.
+The website includes a welcoming home page with wedding information and a separate RSVP form page that submits responses to a Google Sheet.

 ## Features

-- Simple, clean design with large text and high contrast
+- Elegant design with large text and high contrast
+- Two-page layout with dedicated home and RSVP pages
+- Modern styling with custom fonts and subtle animations
-- Responsive layout that works on desktop and mobile devices
+- Responsive design that works beautifully on all devices
 - Accessible form with proper ARIA attributes
 - Form validation to prevent errors
 - Google Sheets integration for collecting responses
 - Easy to customize for your event

+## Pages

+1. **Home Page (index.html)**
+   - Wedding couple introduction
+   - Date and venue details
+   - Event schedule information
+   - Link to RSVP page

+2. **RSVP Page (rsvp.html)**
+   - Simple, focused RSVP form
+   - Name, email, and attendance information
+   - Dietary restrictions field
+   - Confirmation message after submission
+   - Link back to main page

 ## Setup Instructions